(A) An employer may elect to pay its estimated premium due in equal installments of two, four, six, or twelve in number.

 (F) Election of installment payments under this rule shall not disqualify an employer from participation in the rating plans and discount programs established in this chapter, but any lapse periods imposed on an employer for failure to timely pay installments shall be counted toward the maximum number of days during which an employer is permitted to be lapsed in the eligibility criteria for such rating plans and discount programs.

-(G) For each policy year commencing on or after January 1, 2017, a public employer taxing district may elect to defer payment of installments due prior to April thirtieth in that policy year until April thirtieth.
+(G) A public employer taxing district may elect to defer payment of installments due prior to April thirtieth in that policy year until April thirtieth.
 Such election must occur on or before November fifteen of the previous policy year.
 If an employer makes such election, the bureau will apply a deferment fee of 0.94 per cent to the total amount of the installments that are deferred.

 (H) The bureau will grant an early payment discount to an employer that pays the full twelve month estimated annual premium by the due date for the first installment for each policy year.
 The employer must be in an active policy status as of the due date for the first installment to be eligible for this discount.
 For purposes of this rule, "active policy status" does not include a policy that is a no coverage policy or a policy that is lapsed.
 If an employer elects to pay all installments in a single payment, the bureau will grant a discount to the eligible employer for that policy period as set forth in this rule.
 The discount cannot reduce the total amount due below the minimum required premium as provided in rule 4123-17-26 of the Administrative Code.